mathieu-benoit/mathieu-benoit.github.io/content/posts/2022/09/gatekeeper-policies-as-oci-artifacts.md

 And voila!
 That's how easy it is to deploy a Gatekeeper policy as an OCI artifact in a GitOps way with Config Sync.

-You could even try to create a `Namespace` without any label and see what will happen :)
+You could even try to create a `Deployment` with a public image coming from an external registry not allow-listed:
 ```
-kubectl create ns test
+kubectl create deployment test --image=nginx --port=8080
 ```
-Output:
+Output similar to:
 ```
-Error from server (Forbidden): admission webhook "validation.gatekeeper.sh" denied the request: [namespace-with-owner-label] you must provide labels: {"owner"}
+Error from server (Forbidden): admission webhook "validation.gatekeeper.sh" denied the request: [pod-allowed-container-registries] container test has an invalid image repo nginx, allowed repos are...
 ```

 ## Conclusion